 A shareholder CANNOT write-in additional Board nominees on their proxy-voting card when voting by mail, telephone, or the Internet.
-A shareholder can ONLY write-in the names of additional nominees they wish to vote for on the ballot at our 2007 Annual Shareholder Meeting.
+A shareholder can ONLY write-in the names of additional nominees they wish to vote for on the ballot at our 2008 Annual Shareholder Meeting.

-To write-in a nominee on the ballot at our 2007 Annual Shareholders' Meeting, the shareholder should check each of the "WITHHOLD ALL" boxes next to the names of the nominees which the shareholder desires to vote against.
+To write-in a nominee on the ballot at our 2008 Annual Shareholders' Meeting, the shareholder should check the "FOR ALL EXCEPT" box and identify the nominees for which the shareholder desires to vote against.
 The shareholder should then write-in its nominee(s) in the blank provided.
 A shareholder can only write-in as many nominees as such shareholder voted against.
 For example, if there were a total of three nominees listed on the ballot and a shareholder withheld a vote for two of the three nominees, two additional nominees may be written in.